danmactough/node-feedparser-old/README.markdown

-#  EasyRSS - Simple RSS feed parsing in Node.js
+#  Feedparser - Robust RSS, Atom, and RDF feed parsing in Node.js

-  This module adds methods for simple RSS feed parsing in node.js using libxmljs.
+This module adds methods for RSS, Atom, and RDF feed parsing in node.js using libxmljs.

 ## Requirements

-EasyRSS makes use of libxmljs to parse RSS/Atom feeds. libxmljs requires `scons` to be installed prior to installing through [npm](http://npmjs.org).
+Feedparser uses libxmljs to parse XML. libxmljs requires `scons` to be installed prior to installing through [npm](http://npmjs.org).

 ### Installing `scons` through Homebrew